Unity-Technologies/arfoundation-samples/README.md

 This sample scene demonstrates the functionality of the `XR Interaction Toolkit` package.
 In the scene, you are able to place a cube on a plane which you can translate, rotate and scale with gestures.
 See the [`XR Interaction Toolkit Documentation`](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@0.9/manual/index.html) for more details.

+## Input System
+This sample demonstrates a version of the SimpleAR scene using Unity's new Input System.
+See the [`Input System Documentation`](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/manual/index.html) for more details.

 # Community and Feedback

 The intention of this reposititory is to provide a means for getting started with the features in ARFoundation.
 The samples are intentionally simplistic with a focus on teaching basic scene setup and APIs.
 If you you have a question, find a bug, or would like to request a new feature concerning any of the ARFoundation packages or these samples please [submit a GitHub issue](https://github.com/Unity-Technologies/arfoundation-samples/issues).
 New issues are reviewed regularly.

 ## Contributions and Pull Requests

 We are not accepting pull requests at this time.
-If you find an issue with the samples, our would like to request a new sample, please [submit a GitHub issue](https://github.com/Unity-Technologies/arfoundation-samples/issues).
+If you find an issue with the samples, or would like to request a new sample, please [submit a GitHub issue](https://github.com/Unity-Technologies/arfoundation-samples/issues).